scala/docs.scala-lang/getting-started-intellij-track/getting-started-with-scala-in-intellij.md

 1. In the project pane on the left, right click
 `src` and select **New** => **Scala Worksheet**.
+2. Name your new Scala worksheet "Mathematician".
-1. Enter the following code into the worksheet:
+3. Enter the following code into the worksheet:

 ```
 def square(x: Int) = x * x